 Vacuum seal the melon sandwiches and let them sit in the refrigerator overnight so the pectin can gel.

 The next day, open the bags and cut the planks into nice, uniformly sized pieces.
-The pectin is not a very strong adhesive, so you need to be very careful when cutting to avoid separating the planks.
+The pectin adhesive is not very strong, so you need to be careful to avoid separating the planks when cutting.
 My yield took another huge hit at this step because a lot of my planks separated.
 Below is a honeydew-sharlyn-orange flesh combination, looking like the flags of Ireland, India, or Niger.
 If I had red watermelon, I could have made the flags of Bulgaria, Hungary, Iran, Italy, or Mexico.

 Galia-orange flesh honeydew, in the same flavor orientation as cantaloupe-honeydew above but with the color polarities reversed.

 All together.
 It took 6 whole melons to make this tiny amount and the pieces aren’t even perfectly uniform!
 My yield on this first attempt was incredibly low and I will have to improve my slicing technique if I want to make uniform pieces.
-However, I am satisfied with the result – the intense colors make for a great presentation.
-With red watermelon, most of the rainbow of colors are available and there are other fruits to try gelling together.
+However, I am satisfied with the result – the intense colors make for a great presentation and there other fruits to try gelling together next.